andrewpwade/andrewpwade.github.io/_posts/2014-10-01-xen-security-advisory-108.md

 layout: post
 ---

 Today the embargo was lifted on Xen Security Advisory 108 (CVE-2014-7188).
-The full list of advisories can be seen at [here](http://xenbits.xen.org/xsa/).
+The full list of advisories can be seen [here](http://xenbits.xen.org/xsa/).

 I could not help but be reminded of Theo de Raadt's forthright quote from 2006: